arafat-hasan/arafat-hasan.github.io/src/content/resume/resume.md

 *July 2018 - September 2018*

 - Worked in a four-member engineering team, contributing to data acquisition and automation tasks
-- Contributed to the initial development of a stock market recommendation system, sourcing high-quality financial data from NASDAQ and other market sources
+- Contributed to the initial development of a stock market recommendation system, sourcing high-quality financial data from NASDAQ and other market sources via scraping and APIs
-- Built web crawlers and scrapers using Python (Scrapy) and Java Selenium WebDriver to extract structured and unstructured data
+- Built web crawlers and scrapers using Python (Scrapy) and Java Selenium WebDriver to extract structured and unstructured data from diverse sites
 - Performed automated testing using Selenium, validating site functionality
 - Gained hands-on exposure to Jenkins, participating in early CI/CD workflow setup